aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 //
 //
 // search for "TODO"s and Question makrs ("?") in the text, maybe I left some somewhere and forgot about it
+//
+// TODO: make all the words with underlines, either using 1 underline, or 2 underlines.
+//       right now some of them have 1 underline and some have 2